Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/client-developers-guide/authorization.md

 $response | ConvertTo-Json
 ```

-The snippet below shows a sample response:
+The snippet below shows a sample response.
+For a description of each field, refer to the [OpenAPI specification](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/blob/main/api-specifications/oauth-token-introspection/1.0-draft/oauth-token-introspection-api-1.0.yml).

 ```json
 {